yzjedu/cs151-lab6-max_kriston_lab6/algorithm.md

                  1. Output a warning message indicating that the user will be charged 5% interest.
           3. otherwise:
              1. Output an error message requesting a valid positive number.

+- function: exit_function
+- parameter: none
+- return: end function
-   6. Else if the choice is 'E' (Exit):
+   6. if the choice is 'E' (Exit):
        - Output a message thanking the user and indicate the program is ending.

    7. Otherwise, if the choice is not one of the valid options:
        - Output an error message requesting a valid option (D, W, V, or E).

-4. Output a message indicating the ATM program has ended.
+8. Output a message indicating the ATM program has ended.

+- function name: atm_main
+- parameter: none
+- return: program
+9. Start a while loop that continues until the user enters 'E' to exit:
+   1. Display the menu options:
+       - `D - Deposit`
+       - `W - Withdraw`
+       - `V - View Balance`
+       - `E - Exit`
+   2. Prompt the user to input their choice and convert it to uppercase.